-To me, feminism means working towards achieving global gender equality.
+“To me, feminism means working towards achieving global gender equality.
 Everyone is born equal, regardless of gender, race, or sexuality.
 However, there are so many aspects of life in which people are not treated equally: politically, economically, legally,

-and socially.
-Feminism is about working against the systems built to keep certain groups of people oppressed, and striving towards equality for everyone.
-It means fighting for internsectionality and acknowledging how race, sexual orientation and socioeconomic
+“Feminism is about working against the systems built to keep certain groups of people oppressed, and striving towards equality for everyone.
+It means fighting for intersectionality and acknowledging how race, sexual orientation and socioeconomic

 status affects feminism.
 It means having civil conversations with people I fundamentally disagree with to try and advocate change.
-It means taking a meaningful stance on injustices and standing up for inequalities, even if I’m the only one standing.
+It means taking a meaningful stance on injustices and standing up for inequalities, even if I’m the only one standing.”

-Being a feminist means that you fight for the equality of all people.
+“Being a feminist means that you fight for the equality of all people.
 It’s important that your feminism is intersectional; it should not exclude people based on their gender, race, socioeconomic status, ability, or sexual orientation.
 Feminism allows

 people to look at the world not as it is, but how it could be.
 It shines light on problems that the patriarchy perpetuates, but also comes up with ways to fix these problems.

 what a feminist was, I hated when things weren’t fair and wanted to help people however I could.
 Today, I often look at feminist issues in my research as a graduate student in the Sociology Department.

-Currently, I’m researching gendered differences in emotional labor among professors.
+Currently, I’m researching gendered differences in emotional labor among professors.”

-Here’s what feminism means to her: Feminism means having common sense.
+Here’s what feminism means to her: “Feminism means having common sense.
 It’s the idea that everyone is equal and deserves to be given this equity.
 However, in our world, this isn’t always the case, and that’s where feminism comes in.

-Feminism helps enlighten everyone of this injustice and acts as a way for others to take action to help make equality happen.
+“Feminism helps enlighten everyone of this injustice and acts as a way for others to take action to help make equality happen.
 Feminism isn’t just “women’s issues.”
-It helps fight racism/classism/ablism/ageism/patriarchy/homophobia/etc., and everyone can be a feminist, regardless of race, gender, class, religion, ability, etc.
+It helps fight racism/classism/ablism/ageism/patriarchy/homophobia/etc., and everyone can be a feminist, regardless of race, gender, class, religion, ability, etc.”

-To me, feminism means equality.
+“To me, feminism means equality.
 That does not mean that I hate men, that I want to burn my bra, or that every women has to become a CEO; it means I fight for social, political, and economic equality between the sexes.
 However, feminism is not just about

 “For example, if a man wants to be a hairstylist or a nurse or a teacher, jobs typically reserved or associated with women, they should be allowed to.

 Yet, the same goes for women.
 If a women wants to be an astronaut or a construction worker or a stay-at-home mom, they should be allowed to.
 Feminists are typically portrayed in a bad light and that needs to change.
 That is why I am a feminist and

-why I work in the Women’s and Gender Studies Program; I want to spread this message to the IUP campus and, then, spread it to the world.
+why I work in the Women’s and Gender Studies Program; I want to spread this message to the IUP campus and, then, spread it to the world.”

-My interest in feminism and equality began at an early age.
+“My interest in feminism and equality began at an early age.
 I was the only girl playing Star Wars at recess with the boys.
 I always questioned everything, including why there were boy’s toys and girl’s toys.

 professor in my Introduction to Literature class, Mary Hills-Hoffman.
 She always encouraged me to think critically.
 She introduced me to my first African novel about a young girl that goes through the now illegal practice of genital mutilation.
 After